Methods of Cannabis Consumption

 Duration: Effects will generally peak within thirty minutes and diminish anywhere from 1-3 hours.

-Pros: Using raw cannabis flower gives patients the most control of the strain, source, and cannabinoid content than any other method.
+Pros: Using raw cannabis flower gives users the most control of the strain, source, and cannabinoid content than any other method.

 A smokeless, efficient form of inhalation.
 Vaporizers heat cannabis plant matter (or its oil) to a temperature that forces trichomes away from the plant into the vapors.